 B. Market segmentation for complex products

-Market segmentation is the process of dividing your target market into distinct groups based on various factors such as demographics, psychographics, behavioral traits, and needs.
-For complex products, segmentation can help identify the specific groups that are most likely to see the value in your product.
+Market segmentation is dividing your target market into distinct groups based on various factors such as demographics, psychographics, behavioral traits, and needs.
+For complex products, segmentation can help identify the groups most likely to see the value in your product.

 For example, a high-tech fitness device may appeal to different segments: fitness enthusiasts looking for advanced tracking, tech-savvy individuals who enjoy owning cutting-edge devices, or healthcare professionals who can use the device for patient monitoring.